lolipopluxury/eggjs/README.md

     }
   };
 ```
-Here we should notice the option.
+Here we should notice the `option`.
 It equals the `set` in mongoose.
-Like here, if we want to use `findOneAndUpdate`, we should diable `findAndModify` firstly.
+Like here, if we want to use `findOneAndUpdate`, we should disable `findAndModify` firstly.
 And it should be written in `option`.
 After that, the operation is almost the same in mongoose.

 Set up model and build schema first.
 ```javascript